subash-ghub/CrackYourPlacement/README.md

 ## Day 8
 #### Matrix Porblems:
-Find the number of islands using DFS
+Find the number of islands using DFS <br>
-Maximum size rectangle binary sub-matrix with all Is Rotate Image
+Maximum size rectangle binary sub-matrix with all Is <br>
+Rotate Image <br>
-Matrix of  replace
+Matrix of  replace <br>